Substack vs WordPress — Which Blogging Platform is better?

 Choosing the right platform for your blog can be a super important decision.
 Two popular options that I see right now are WordPress and Substack.
 While both are great ways to share your thoughts and opinions with the world, they definitely cater to different needs and audiences.

 WordPress is my old bestie.
 It’s been around for more than 20 years and is known for being one of the best blogging platforms out there due to its customizations and flexibility.
-Substack is a relatively new option and has gained a lot of recognition for its newsletter-centric approach and built-in monetization features.
-I’m going to share the comparisons between these two platforms and help you determine which one might be the best fit for your blogging needs.
+Substack is a relatively new option and has gained a lot of recognition for its free newsletter top-centric approach and built-in monetization features.

 🔥 Jump right to my recommendations!